karoleoline/ISD_realproject/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This website is for development prurposes only, deployment is not intended.
+This website is for development purposes only, deployment is not intended.

 ### Prerequisites